-SECTION 1 Sharp Direct Advantage (HMO) contacts

-(how to contact us, including how to reach Customer Care at the plan)
+SECTION 1 Sharp Direct Advantage CalPERS (HMO) contacts (how to contact us, including how to reach Customer Care)

 How to contact our plan's Customer Care

 For assistance with claims, billing, or member card questions, please call or write to Sharp Health Plan Customer Care.
 We will be happy to help you.